AG1 (Athletic Greens) Review 2026: Legit or Overhyped?

 Partial

-Based on: multivitamin blend, minerals, probiotics
+Based on: multivitamin blend, mineral blend

-"support gut health and digestion"
+"support gut health"

 Based on: probiotics, prebiotics, inulin, apple